adam-p/danforth-east/README.md

 Henceforth I'll be assuming that you're logged in with and using that account.
 However, you can do stuff like adding your personal account as an admin of the GAE project, which allows you to do a lot without logging in as the other account.

 In `private.py` set `MASTER_EMAIL_ADDRESS` to the account email address.
-Also add the email to the `ALLOWED_EMAIL_TO_ADDRESSES` list.

 ### App Engine project

 Create your new GAE project.
 Probably via [here](https://console.developers.google.com/project).
-Edit `app.yaml` and replace the `application` value with whatever you picked as your GAE project name.

 When that is complete, click on the "Enable an API" button, or "APIs & Auth/APIs" in the left sidebar.
+Then enable:
+* Cloud Tasks API
+* Sheets API
-Then enable Drive API, Drive SDK, Geocoding API, and Google Maps JavaScript API v3.
-[Note: Not sure Drive SDK is necessary.]
+* Drive API [Note: not sure this is necessary]

-Click on "Credentials" in the left sidebar.
-Click on "Create new Client ID", then "Service account", then "Create Client ID".
-A JSON file with the new credentials and key will download.
-Save the contents of the `private_key` field to a file named `privatekey.pem` in the root of your source directory (replacing `\n` with actual newlines).
-Copy the `client_email` value and set as `SERVICE_ACCOUNT_EMAIL` in `private.py`.
+* Drive SDK
+* Geocoding API
+* Google Maps JavaScript API v3

+[These instructions need to be updated for the new Google Cloud UI.]

+Get the Service Account credentials JSON.
+(After Service Account creation, this can be done by adding a new key to the account.)
+This file should be saved in the project directory and the filename set in `private.py` as `SERVICE_ACCOUNT_CREDS_JSON_FILE_PATH`.
+[TODO: expand SA creation.]

 [Note: I think there's a default service account for the GAE project, but I couldn't figure out how to get the key for it.
 Maybe instead you generate and upload its key?]